FAQ-General

 What is Omaha Virtual School?

-The Omaha Virtual School began in the 2016-17 school year as the first, K-8th grade, virtual school in the State of Nebraska.
-OVS is a program within Omaha Public Schools that will now serve grades Kindergarten-12th grade in fall 2020.
-Since we are a unique learning environment, we have gathered some frequently asked questions that are intended to help interested families understand our program to help determine if OVS is a good fit for their family and their learner.
+The Omaha Virtual School (OVS) began in the 2016-17 school year as the first K-8th grade virtual school in the State of Nebraska.
+OVS is a program within Omaha Public Schools that currently serves K-12th grade students.
+Since OVS is a unique learning environment, we have gathered some frequently asked questions that are intended to help interested families understand the program and help determine if OVS is a good fit for their family and their learner.

 What is blended learning?

-Omaha Virtual School is unlike other virtual schools.
-In that students will participate in blended learning, rather than 100% online learning.
-This allows students and families to connect and engage in a supportive learning community.
-In a blended learning model, students complete online coursework at home, with the guidance of their parents (learning coaches).
-To enrich online learning and focus on skills, students participate in an engaging, face-to-face class at least once per week.
-These activities will include labs, guest speakers, cooperative learning opportunities, and much more!
-In addition to the weekly scheduled classes, our teachers offer work days to allow students to receive face-to-face help or virtual help sessions.
+In a blended learning model, students complete online coursework at home with the guidance of their parent/guardian or other individual close to the student who serves as their learning coach.
+To enhance online learning and focus on skills, students participate in an engaging, face-to-face class at least once per week.
+These activities include labs, guest speakers, cooperative learning opportunities and much more!

 Is there a cost to attend?